Macrostructure/Cryo-EM/README.md

 # Cryo-EM
 Scripts for Cryo-EM structural studies

-# Let's copy the eer files to the workstation!
+# Copy the eer files to the workstation using rsync!